Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: J1-E NVS : Interactive Legal Environments

 \subsection{Role Agent Setting}

-Legal environments encompass a variety of roles, including legal professionals with domain expertise and non-legal participants with diverse needs, behaviors, and backgrounds.
-Due to limited expertise, generic LLM-driven simulators are prone to substantial legal illusions.
-Thus, realistic role agent settings face two challenges: \textit{diversity of non-legal participants} and \textit{legal consistency among roles}.
-We address this by modeling individuals with the Big Five personality traits and assigning consistent legal logic to agents in real-world legal scenarios.
+Legal environments inherently involve heterogeneous roles, distinguishing between legal professionals and layperson with different backgrounds, targets, and behaviors.
+Without specialized grounding, generic LLM-driven simulators are prone to significant legal illusions \cite{shengbinyue2025multi}.
+Therefore, creating realistic individuals presents two challenges: \textit{diversity of layperson} and \textit{legal consistency among roles}.
+We address this by modeling individuals with the Big Five personality traits and assigning interconnected legal elements, derived from real-world legal practice, to different agents within the shared environment.